This incredible slow cooker corn chowder is the perfect comfort food that you can easily get prepared and cooking.

 There are so many other types of soups that you can do in the slow cooker.
 For example, one of my all time favourites is a spiced pumpkin soup, it’s the perfect soup for both the summer and winter.

-If you love seeing slow cooker recipes done visually then be sure to check out the video above.
+If you love seeing slow cooker recipes done visually then be sure to check out the video below.
 It’s short, snappy, and straight to the point so it won’t chew up too much of your time.

 Slow Cooker Corn Chowder Recipe